PyTorch Geometric Signed Directed: A Software Package on Graph Neural Networks for Signed and Directed Graphs: Comparison with Existing Software

 \section{Comparison with Existing Software}

-Similar to existing deep learning software on graphs, which are usually based on machine learning frameworks such as TensorFlow (TF) \cite{abadi2016tensorflow}, PyTorch (PT) \cite{paszke2019pytorch}, MxNet (MX) \cite{mxnet} and JAX \cite{jax}, PyGSD is built on the PyTorch ecosystem.
-We summarize the characteristics of related deep learning libraries on graphs in Table \ref{tab:deep_lib_comparison}, comparing frameworks based on the backend and the purpose.
+Similar to existing deep learning software on graphs, which are usually based on machine learning frameworks such as TensorFlow (TF) \cite{abadi2016tensorflow}, PyTorch (PT) \cite{pytorch}, MxNet (MX) \cite{mxnet} and JAX \cite{jax}, PyGSD is built on the PyTorch ecosystem.
+We summarize the characteristics of related deep learning libraries on graphs in Table \ref{tab:deep_lib_comparison}, comparing frameworks based on the backend, the purpose, whether to contain synthetic data generators, whether to contain dedicated data splitters like our edge or node splitters, and whether to contain dedicated objective functions and evaluation metrics.
 All libraries listed except OpenNE \cite{openne} provide GPU support.
-Compared to existing libraries, PyGSD contains various signed GNNs, while PyG \cite{pytorch_geometric} contains only one signed GNN implementation, and the other comparison libraries do not contain signed GNNs.
-To the best of our knowledge, the proposed software is the \emph{first} deep learning library which consists of GNN methods specifically designed for general directed networks with GPU acceleration.
+Compared to existing libraries, PyGSD contains various signed GNNs, while PyG \cite{pytorch_geometric} contains only one signed GNN implementation for SGCN~\cite{Derr}, and the other comparison libraries do not contain signed GNNs.
+To the best of our knowledge, the proposed software is the \emph{first} deep learning library which consists of GNN methods specifically designed for general signed and directed networks with GPU acceleration.
 Our directed network GNNs are not simple extension to existing GNNs that could be applied to directed networks.
 In contrast, the directed network method \cite{thost2021directed} contained in CogDL \cite{cen2021cogdl} requires the directed network to be acyclic, which is not generally satisfied.
 StellarGraph \cite{StellarGraph} has a GraphSAGE~\cite{hamilton2017inductive} version for directed networks, which is an extension to the original GraphSAGE where in-node and out-node neighborhoods are separately sampled and have different weights.

-Importantly, our library is not merely an extension to PyG.
-In addition to signed and directed GNNs we introduce novel data classes, data loaders, as well as data splitters which are specific to tasks in signed and directed networks.
-We also include objective functions and evaluation metrics that are designed for signed and directed graphs, which are not included in PyG.
-Our novel synthetic data generators for signed and directed networks not available in PyG.
+While based on PyG, PyGSD contains many new ideas.
+In addition to signed and directed GNNs PyGSD introduces novel data classes, data loaders, as well as data splitters which are specific to tasks in signed and directed networks.
+PyGSD also includes objective functions and evaluation metrics that are designed for signed and directed graphs, which are not included in PyG.
+Also our novel synthetic data generators for signed and directed networks are not available in PyG.